vbchomp/reading-notes/module3.md

     ```git clone https://github.com/first```
   - this makes a copy of the target repsository to a new directory
     ```git clone https://github.com/first newdirectory```

+- HEAD means you are here.
+Or the latest shanpshot.

+### GitHub

+- Your code, in the cloud.
+Where open source lives.
+Online code storage.

+- Remote repository.

+- Uses Git to track versions, review changes and keep changes separate until they are vetted for addition to official repository.

+- Many Team members can work on same document.

+- Competitors
+  - BitBucket
+  - Atlassian
+  - AWS Code Commit
+  - GitLab

 ### Workflow
-- Local Repository
+- Local Repository on your local machine
-  - Working Directory is where files live
+  - Working Directory is where files live after you have checked out the version of the Repository.
-  - Index is where they stage
+  - Index is the area where they stage.
+Changes sit here until commits.
-  - Head shows the most recent commit
+  - Head shows the most recent commit and checks back in to Repository as a new version.

 - Saving Changes
   - Untracked files are not included in the last snapshots.